-Although OAB symptoms are not life-threatening, they usually have a negative impact on your quality of life.
+Although overactive bladder symptoms (OAB) are not life-threatening, they usually have a negative impact on your quality of life.
 Different people cope differently with their symptoms and the possible side effects of treatment.
 Your personal preferences and values and the impact of OAB symptoms on your life should not be underestimated.

 Quality of life involves both physical and psychological health.
-It is important not only to feel healthy but also to feel free of the psychological pressure of living with OAB symptoms.
+It is important not only to feel healthy but also to feel free from the psychological pressure of living with OAB symptoms.

 Symptoms such as urgency or the need to urinate frequently are likely to have a negative effect on your quality of life.
 Someone with OAB symptoms often needs to locate toilets before leaving the house and may avoid certain activities altogether.
 Also, losing sleep because of waking up at night to urinate may lower your energy levels, which makes it more difficult to maintain your daily activities.
 Episodes of urgency which result in leakage of urine are embarrassing and may lower your self-esteem.

 These problems can also impact your loved ones.
 For example, your partner might be awoken by night time toilet visits.
 Because of your OAB symptoms you may avoid social activities.
 This can also affect your partner’s social life and lead to a feeling of isolation which prevents you and your loved ones from fully enjoying life.